Bowel surgery

 - Skin changes, such as your skin looking blue, pale or blotchy, or a rash that doesn’t fade when you roll a glass over it.

-It can take weeks to recover from bowel surgery.
+It can take weeks to months to recover from bowel surgery.
 You’ll likely feel tired to begin with while you recover and it’s important to take time to rest.
 But do try to get up and move around as much as you can because it will make you feel better and lower your chance of getting complications.
+You’ll usually recover a lot quicker after keyhole surgery compared to open surgery.

 For more information, see our section on recovery for bowel surgery.